GluuFederation/docs-ce-prod/docs/source/upgrade/patches.md

 Upgrading to a fixed 3.5 package version isn't yet possible at the time of writting due to licensing.
 The only possible workaround is to rename/remove the `changeDBlog/` dir before starting OpenDJ's JVM.
 Thus a workaround was developed by the Gluu Team in attempt to mitigate its impact, which automates the process and does it transparenlty to an user.

+If the bug presents itself, when starting the Gluu Server you will see errors like: `changeLogDB doesn't have enough space so replication can't be performed.`

 ### Steps to Fix

+!!!
+Note
+    Only if the bug is observed should the workaround documented below be implemented.

 #### Patching steps